 Some notes about the shop

 - Anyone who eats in the costume shop should clean up after themselves and dispose of any containers in the hallway.
-People who work in the shop have no desire to smell leftover pizza at 9:00 the following morning.

 - Anyone using any tools or supplies should clean up after themselves.

 - Students who are not involved with the performance may not be permitted to ‘hang out’ in the shop.

 - Please respect the costume shop; the tools and equipment are here to service the department.
 They are not easily replaced.

 If you have problems with anything in the costume area (the space, the crew, etc.), please share this with the costume shop manager.
 Assistance is available to assure a smooth-running performance.